PhilZ-cwm6/truenas_scripts/README.md

 * When using no encryption, script will always issue a warning to stderr, causing an alert if script is scheduled through a cronjob task

 **Installation**
-* think the dataset where you will copy the script, ideally to a unix dataset (not windows SMB)
+* plan the dataset where you will copy the script, ideally to a unix dataset (not windows SMB)
 exp: ```/mnt/my_pool/my_dataset```

 * SSH / shell into TrueNAS as root